artyomagadzhanyan421/taskify/README.md

 Some components and routes, for example ```/``` (home), ```/edit/:id```, or ```/read/:id```, are only accessible to authenticated users.
 When a user signs in, the server generates a JWT and sends it back to the client.
 The token is then stored in ```localStorage```.

 ### Pages
-- SignUp - Create a new account
+- SignUp - create a new account
-- SignIn - Log in to access tasks
+- SignIn - log in to access tasks
-- Home - View tasks and navigate using the Navbar
+- Home - view tasks and navigate using the Navbar
-- Read - View detailed information about a task
+- Read - view detailed information about a task
-- Edit - Edit an existing task
+- Edit - edit an existing task
-- Add - Create a new task
+- Add - create a new task

 ### Components
 - Navbar - Navigation bar with a sign-out button